philippschroeppel/nebulous/README.md

 A cross-cloud container orchestrator

 Think of it as a Kubernetes that can span clouds with a focus on accelerated compute and AI workloads.
 Ships as a single binary, performant and lightweight via Rust.

+Why not Kubernetes?
+See [why_not_kube.md](docs/why_not_kube.md)

 Nebulous is in __alpha__, things may break.

 ## Installation